What is a Multi-Cap Fund?

 A multi-cap fund is a type of mutual fund which invests in large cap, mid cap, small cap companies.
-The percentage of investment allocation should be equal across all three market capitalizations.
-With the help of multi cap funds, investors get to dabble in varied companies, sectors among all the three market caps.
+The percentage of investment allocation should be equal across all three market capitalisations.
+With the help of multi cap funds, investors get to explore various companies, sectors among all the three market caps.
 Such diversified equity allocation aids the investor to get the most of their investment by mitigating risk and balancing out volatility.
-That said, being a fund that caters to all three market caps, multi cap funds must invest at least 75% in equity and equity related instruments.
-The benchmark that is applicable for a flexi-cap fund and tries to outperform is the NIFTY 500 Multi Cap 50:25:25 Index.

 Here are few Multi-Cap funds that are popular among retail investors in no particular order:

-1. Quant Active Fund (Direct Growth)
+- Quant Active Fund (Direct Growth)

-2. Mahindra Manulife Multi Cap Badhat Yojana (Growth)
+- Mahindra Manulife Multi Cap Badhat Yojana (Growth)

-3. Nippon India Multi Cap Fund (Direct Growth)
+- Nippon India Multi Cap Fund (Direct Growth)

-4. ICICI Prudential Multicap Fund (Direct Plan-Growth)
+- ICICI Prudential Multicap Fund (Direct Plan-Growth)

-5. Baroda BNP Paribas Multi Cap Fund (Direct-Growth)
+- Baroda BNP Paribas Multi Cap Fund (Direct-Growth)

-What is a flexi-cap fund?
+What is a Flexi-Cap Fund?

 A flexi-cap fund is a type of mutual fund which invests in large cap, mid cap, small cap companies.
-The percentage of investment allocation is not predefined based on the market capitalization of the companies.
+The percentage of investment allocation is not predefined based on the market capitalisation of the companies.
 With flexi-cap funds, the fund manager has the flexibility to invest money across different companies and different sectors.
 One could say that flexi cap is more of an extension of how multi caps function given their increased popularity over the past few years among investors.
 They are the second largest category amongst equity based mutual funds.
 The benchmark that is applicable for a flexi-cap fund and tries to outperform is the NIFTY 500 Total Return Index.

 Here are few flexi-cap funds that are popular among retail investors in no particular order: